Polaris-Linux/handbook/README.md

 1. Boot into the Polaris installer ISO
 2. Follow the guided or manual installation process
 3. Configure your system to your preferences
+4. The current build ships with the Budgie desktop environment by default.